 We’ve been more successful with Hospitality Club, which is surprising, as it’s another very old site that’s dying out a bit.
 First, a host reached out to me out of the blue (as a brand new member, no less!) to offer us accommodation in Munich.
 Then when I sent out a few requests to Berlin hosts, I heard back from one member, who was going to be out of town, but referred me to her boyfriend, who ended up hosting us in their apartment.
 The response rate from hosts is probably comparable to Couchsurfing in my experience.

 As an established site, I get the impression Hospitality Club has a pretty engaged community.
+Loads of NYC Sublets, which comes at no surprise.
 Active hosts seem genuinely interested in connecting and conversing, as was the case with both our hosts.

 It’s hideous.
 Seriously.
 Stuck in a 90s time warp.
 And while the search function is more powerful than Staydu’s, it’s still not as user-friendly as Couchsurfing.

 Perhaps the mother of all hospitality exchange sites right now, Couchsurfing has exploded into a total behemoth in the past few years, thanks to a lot of recent publicity.
 As a result, it’s getting tough to find hosts.
 In my experience, you’d be lucky to get any response from half of the requests you send.
 Heck, surprisingly, even newbies don’t seem to bother replying half the time (tip: they’re often good to target as they’re eager to get started using Couchsurfing and to build up feedback).
 I’ve had a few hosts reach out to me with invitations to stay after seeing my itinerary – you can post details of upcoming trips and dates that you’ll be in a particular city – but none have worked out, as I’d either already got accommodation sorted by then, or the hosts bailed on me after realising I was not a single female traveller.
 Read into that what you will.